If you’re debating staying in Sneem in Kerry, you’ve landed in the right place.

-If you’re lucky they’ll be hosting one of their legendary hog roasts or BBQs in the garden, an event that is guaranteed to lure the locals and visitors alike.
+If you’re lucky, they’ll be hosting one of their legendary hog roasts or BBQs in the garden, an event that is guaranteed to lure the locals and visitors alike.
 Inside is fantastic as well, with a bustling bar, fireplaces, and quirky decor.

 3. Dan Murphy’s Bar

-One of the best pubs not just in Sneem, but along the entire Ring of Kerry.
+This is one of the best pubs not just in Sneem, but along the entire Ring of Kerry.
 Dan Murphy’s Bar is full of character and guarantees great craic.

 Regular live and impromptu music sessions add to the atmosphere, and it doesn’t take long until the entire pub is singing along.

 Inside is fantastic, with bars and furniture made from reclaimed wood, charming decor, and roaring fireplaces.
-The outdoor seating is great on a sunny day, and it’s all-too-easy to spend many hours enjoying a few pints.
+The outdoor seating is great on a sunny day, and it’s all too easy to spend many hours enjoying a few pints.